nicolasfguillaume/Personalized-Recipe-Recommendations-Website/README.md

 - Flask framework and Python 2.7
 - Numpy, Pandas, Bokeh
-- Website run on pythonanywhere.com
+- Website hosted and run on pythonanywhere.com